abacusmodeling/abacus-develop/docs/CONTRIBUTING.md

 make lcov
 ```

-Now you can copy build/lcov to your local device, and view build/lcov/html/all_targets/index.html
+Now you can copy build/lcov to your local device, and view build/lcov/html/all_targets/index.html.
+The current test coverage of ABACUS is reported in [Test Coverage](./community/contribution_guide.md#test-coverage).

 ## Submitting a Pull Request